The History Of Pay Per Head

 9. Low Cost

-The industry has also transformed regarding the cost per player.
+The industry has also transformed in terms of the cost per player.
 While the minimum bookies could pay was $40, the price has been reduced to $3, $5, and $10 depending on the company offering the services.
 Some sites do not charge any amount for the first few weeks, allowing bookies to familiarize themselves with the features, tools, and services offered.

 The pay per head industry has come a long way.
 With new technology inventions, you can expect to see even better features and services offered by different sites.
 The point is that the industry has so much to provide bookies with, and you can take advantage of the new tools and technology to make your bookmaking worthwhile.